functionland/fula-api/docs/wnfs-comparison.md

 - Remaining leakages:
   - Similar to Fula: access patterns, ciphertext sizes, and the presence of certain types of blocks (HAMT vs content vs header) can be inferred.

+#### Peergos

+- **Primitives and threat model:**
+  - Uses NaCl/Curve25519, XSalsa20‑Poly1305 AEAD, and scrypt for login‑level key derivation.
+  - Treats servers, IPFS, and underlying blockstores as untrusted; all encryption and verification are done on the client.
+- **Metadata and structure privacy:**
+  - Encrypts or obfuscates file and directory names, modification times, MIME types, thumbnails, and directory structure.
+  - Stores chunks under random labels in a Merkle‑CHAMP, so the server cannot tell file vs directory or infer file size.
+- **Social‑graph privacy:**
+  - Follow requests are cryptographically blinded so the server cannot see who is following whom.
+  - Planned onion routing aims to hide friendship graphs even from network observers.
+- **Leakage:**
+  - Similar to Fula and WNFS, remaining leakages are access patterns and coarse ciphertext sizes.

 **Verdict:**

-- Both systems provide **strong confidentiality and integrity** against the storage provider.
+- **All three systems provide strong confidentiality and integrity** against the storage provider when used as designed.
+- **WNFS** and **Peergos** are more fully specified at the general filesystem and social‑graph level, with carefully designed metadata‑hiding structures.
-- WNFS’s design is more thoroughly explored at the filesystem level, but Fula’s FlatNamespace + PrivateForest essentially approximates the same privacy goals in a simpler form.
+- **Fula** reaches essentially similar privacy goals for an object‑centric gateway (FlatNamespace + PrivateForest) in a simpler, easier‑to‑integrate form.

 ### 3.4 Speed for Large Files and Deep Folder Trees